Top-ranked NHL prospects adapt to rescheduled draft

 ►Marco Rossi (Ottawa, OHL, No. 6-ranked)

-On former Red Wings forward Tomas Vanek, a fellow countryman from Austria: "He called me two years before I came to Canada.
+On former Red Wings forward Thomas Vanek, a fellow countryman from Austria: "He called me two years before I came to Canada.
 He wished me luck and said if I ever needed anything, to call him.
 We've stayed in touch."

 ►Quinton Byfield (Sudbury, OHL, No. 2)